FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/coding.rst

 Aux-IO command
 ++++++++++++++++

-Click the "Aux-IO" icon to enter the Aux-IO command editing interface
+Click the "Aux-IO" icon to enter the Aux-IO command editing interface.

 Aux-IO is the instruction function for the robot to communicate with the PLC to control the external expansion IO.
 It is necessary for the robot to establish UDP communication with the PLC.
 On the basis of the original 16-channel input and output, 128-channel input and output can be expanded.
 The usage of this command is the same as that mentioned above.
 IO usage is similar.
 There are certain technical difficulties in using this function, please contact us for consultation beforehand.